Tiny-Earth/DemoSite/site/src/summative.md

 A rubric typically consists of a grid or list that outlines the specific criteria for success, along with descriptions of different levels of performance for each criterion (e.g., developing, proficient, and excellent).

 **Rubrics can be analytic or holistic.** Analytic rubrics provide a different score for each criterion, such as overall ideas and conceptual understanding, organization, use of evidence in arguments, grammar and spelling, and format.
-In contrast, holistic rubrics provide a single score that represents the grader’s overall assessment of the work and how its components hang together (Bean, 2011).
+In contrast, holistic rubrics provide a single score that represents the grader’s overall assessment of the work and how its components hang together [bean2021engaging](@cite).
 Analytic rubrics are more common in STEM courses, though holistic rubrics are not unheard of.

-**Rubrics can be generic or task-specific.** A generic rubric would apply to multiple assignments, whereas a task-specific rubric would call out specific criteria for one assignment (Bean, 2011).
+**Rubrics can be generic or task-specific.** A generic rubric would apply to multiple assignments, whereas a task-specific rubric would call out specific criteria for one assignment [bean2021engaging](@cite).
 For example, a generic rubric could be used to assess all written assignments during a semester, whereas a task-specific rubric would be tailored for each lab report.

-**Rubrics use a range of descriptors for performance levels** (Bean, 2011).
+**Rubrics use a range of descriptors for performance levels** [bean2021engaging](@cite).
 Terms indicating understanding or achievement of learning objectives might include “exceeds”, “fully”, or “meets criteria”.
 Terms such as “usually” and “sometimes” specify mid-range competency and may indicate that students need more practice with the concepts or skills, or that they need to improve communication of their understanding.
 Terms like “never”, “rarely”, or “minimally” convey that the criteria are not being met and more work would need to be done to further understanding or demonstrate proficiency.

 And to write a rubric, once again we revisit our backward design principles: